maelquerre/movie-tracker/README.md

 #### Configure your `.env.local` file

-Copy the `.env` into a `.env.local` file and configure the variables
+Copy the `.env` file into a `.env.local` file and configure the variables for the Firebase application.